dthyresson/ai-movie-mashup/README.md

   4. Media generation (poster and audio)
 - Handles error cases and connection lifecycle
 - Manages the streaming of generated content back to clients
+- Is a Durable Object
+- Needs to be setup with the db so that it can use it in onStart because it is a Durable Object and not a worker

 ### Mashup Creator UI Components